Seek Returns logo

 RBLX currently does not pay a dividend, resulting in a yield of 0%.
 This is a common strategy for growth-focused companies that prioritize reinvesting earnings, though it may be less typical in mature, income-oriented sectors.

-ASX vs. RBLX: A comparison of their Dividend Yield against their respective Semiconductors and Electronic Gaming & Multimedia industry benchmarks.
+ASX vs. RBLX: A comparison of their Dividend Yield (TTM) against their respective Semiconductors & Semiconductor Equipment and Entertainment industry benchmarks.

 ASX